How do you tell the difference between intuition and fear?

-I often have clients ask me about it.
+I often have clients ask me about harnessing their intuition.

-Your gut feeling, or intuition, is one of the most powerful forces in your toolkit for life.
+Your gut feeling, or intuition, is one of the most powerful forces in your toolkit for life and success.
 Yet many people don’t know how to use it effectively.
+Or they’re totally disconnected from it.

 One way this shows up is telling yourself you’re “being judgmental” when someone or something doesn’t feel right.
-You tell yourself “it’s nothing” when you aren’t quite sure why you don’t like someone.
+You tell yourself “it’s nothing” when you aren’t quite sure why you don’t like someone or why you don’t want to be in a certain situation.